 The first way is to weigh the coin.
 Real UK 50p coins weigh exactly 8 grams.
 Most of the fake coins seem to weigh slightly less than this.
 But there’s a catch… I have found that my scales are not of a good enough quality to be this exact.
 Hmm.
 I did use kitchen scales and while they’re decent in the kitchen, I guess this is why professional coin valuers do not use kitchen scales :)

-If you’re planning on selling it, the best thing to do is to take it to a coin valuer to be sure it’s the real deal.
+I found it really hard to tell the fakes from the real ones.
+Getting caught out with fakes is common.
+Planning on selling?
+The best thing to do is to take it to a coin valuer and make sure it’s the real deal.

-From this chart, we can see that the football olympic coin is going to be worth way more than the Archery Olympic coin.
+The lower the mintage number the higher the coins value is a general rule of thumb .
+It’s a good way to help you figure out which coins are more valuable than others.
+We can see that the football olympic coin is going to be worth way more than the Archery Olympic coin.

 As a rough guide, the Football coin is selling for £40-£45 and the Archery coin for £27-£30.
 The rest will be somewhere between those.

-Even though newspapers keep printing stories about people who are making £100’s on eBay selling valuable rare 50p coins, a quick look at the ACTUAL sales prices tells a very different story.
+Even though newspapers keep printing stories about people who are making £100’s on eBay selling valuable rare 50p coins.
+A quick look at the ACTUAL sales prices tells a very different story.

-You might not find your buyer straight away, but there are people who look out for certain coins, maybe to complete a collection they’ve started and need to finish, and they are willing to pay higher prices for these coins.
+You might not find your buyer straight away.
+There are people who look out for certain coins, maybe to complete a collection they’ve started and need to finish.
+These buyers are often willing to pay higher prices for these coins.

-If you can find a coin collector near you, they may offer you a realistic price for your coins, depending on how valuable and rare your 50p coins really are.
+If you can find a coin collector near you, they may offer you a realistic price for your coins.
+This depends on how valuable and rare your 50p coins really are.